Stu67nt/TerminalVideoPlayer/README.md

 ## Build & Run
 This program has only been tested to run on Windows 11, so I cannot guarantee function on other platforms.
-But there is no reason why it should not.
+But there is no reason why it should not work.
 #### Download Commands

     pip install TerminalVideoPlayer